SparklesCN/Unity_Dungeon_And_Brave/proposal/README.md

 	 You, A Witch, Wake Up In A Dungeon.
 	 You, A Witch, Lost All Your Magic Abilities.
 	 You, A Witch, Have To Leave The Dungeon.
-	 You, A Witch, Need Back To Save Your Village From Devils Attack.
+	 You, A Witch, Need Back To Save Your Village From Devil's Attack.

 	 So ...

 	 Find A Way,
 	 Clear The Way,
 	 Take Ablities Back,
-	 Get Our The Dungeon.
+	 Get Out The Dungeon.

 # Arts:
 ## Player: